WGN-TV: Return to independence (2016–2024)

-On May 23, 2016, after a year of protracted negotiations pertaining to financial terms (including the share of reverse compensation that Tribune paid to keep CW programming on those stations), Tribune Broadcasting and CW managing partner CBS Corporation reached a five-year agreement that allowed twelve of Tribune's thirteen CW-affiliated stations to remain with the network through 2021.
-Tribune exempted WGN-TV from the renewed agreement, intending to free up its schedule to offer an increased schedule of Chicago Cubs, White Sox, Bulls and Blackhawks games in prime time during the calendar year, thereby giving WGN over-the-air exclusivity over all sporting events it is contracted to broadcast for the first time since 1993.
-The WB and The CW each contractually limited the number of network program preemptions, other than those caused by long-form breaking news coverage, that could occur on an annual basis; in compliance with these restrictions, WGN-TV purchased airtime on CLTV (from 1993 to 2002), WCIU-TV (from 1999 to 2015) and WPWR-TV (from 2015 to 2016) to carry certain game telecasts that the station was contracted to produce (totaling roughly 30 per year).
-WB and CW network programs subjected to sports-induced displacements on their regular nights were shown on a tape-delayed basis later in the week (usually in a graveyard slot or on a weekend evening timeslot not occupied by a scheduled game telecast, as neither The WB nor The CW has ever aired prime time programs on Saturdays and the network had no Sunday programming from September 2009 until October 2018).
+On May 23, 2016, after a year of protracted negotiations of financial terms—including the share of reverse compensation that Tribune paid to keep CW programming on those stations—Tribune Broadcasting and CBS Corporation reached a five-year agreement that allowed twelve of Tribune's thirteen CW-affiliated stations to remain with the network until 2021.
+Tribune exempted WGN-TV from the renewed agreement, intending to free up its schedule to offer more coverage of Chicago Cubs, White Sox, Bulls, and Blackhawks games in prime time during the calendar year, thereby giving WGN over-the-air exclusivity over all sporting events it was contracted to broadcast for the first time since 1993.
+The WB and The CW each contractually limited the number of network program preemptions, other than those caused by long-form breaking news coverage, that could occur on an annual basis; in compliance with these restrictions, WGN-TV purchased airtime on CLTV from 1993 to 2002, WCIU-TV from 1999 to 2015, and WPWR-TV from 2015 to 2016, to carry the about-thirty sports telecasts it was contracted to produce each year.
+WB and CW network programs that were displaced from their regular schedule were shown on a tape-delayed basis later in the week, usually in a graveyard slot or on a weekend evening that was not occupied by a scheduled game telecast; neither The WB nor The CW aired prime time programs on Saturdays, and the network had no Sunday programming from September 2009 until October 2018.